Dat pixelated azz, tho!

 The lack of challenge comes from the way enemy encounters are programmed.
 For starters, you’ll only ever face off against a maximum of two enemies at once.
 While this does naturally help performance by minimizing slowdown and sprite flicker, beat-‘em-up veterans know that coping with one or two enemies at a time in these sorts of games is child’s play.
 Things get tricky (and interesting) when you’re fending off a whole mob of foes and that will never happen here.
 Adding a second player into the mix makes things even tamer, since the enemy count isn’t boosted to compensate.

 River City Ransom is a very likable game.
 I’d even call it good.
 However, it’s the kind of good that’s so close to great that it just irks all the more.
-The potential was there for this to be an all-time classic and one of the top titles for the console but the short quest and cramped game world thoroughly undermine the clever RPG elements and the useless enemy AI does the same for the beat-‘em-up action.
+The potential was there for this to be an all-time classic and one of the top titles for the console, but the short quest and cramped game world thoroughly undermine the clever RPG elements and the underwhelming enemies do the same for the beat-‘em-up action.
 The humor and style are not to be missed, though, and every NES enthusiast should play through this one at least one just to spend a few hours savoring its exuberant silliness.